 Canada grew from the many cultures that immigrated to Canada, and not without difficulty or hardship.
 This resource will aid you when teaching your students about the development of Canada from an immigration viewpoint.
-The information in this unit can be reproducible handouts or used on a whiteboard for large group lessons and/or to supplement the teacher’s knowledge of citizenship and immigration in Canada and how to become a Canadian citizen.
-The information may be used in any order and you can select the amount of information needed for your students.
+Reproduce the lessons as handouts or use a whiteboard for large group lessons and/or to supplement the teacher’s knowledge of citizenship and immigration in Canada and how to become a Canadian citizen.
+Teach the lessons in any order and you can select the amount of information needed for your students.
 A dictionary of terminology associated with citizenship and immigration has been provided and we suggest reproducing it for your students.

 • understand what citizenship in Canada involves